Doctors Note Logo

 DEXA Scan Confused?
 Why Your Bones Are Thinning & Medically Approved Next Steps

-Bone thinning seen on a DEXA scan happens when breakdown outpaces rebuilding, commonly due to aging or menopause, low vitamin D or calcium, inactivity, certain medications, or conditions like thyroid disease; your T-score shows how severe it is and helps estimate fracture risk.
+Bone thinning on a DEXA scan—known as osteoporosis or osteopenia—occurs when bone breakdown outpaces rebuilding.
+Common causes include aging, menopause, low vitamin D or calcium, inactivity, certain medications (like steroids), and conditions such as thyroid disease.
+Your T-score indicates severity and helps estimate fracture risk.

 answer background